jentery/mdia200v2/index.md

 2. Read the prompt for [Worksheet 2](https://jentery.github.io/mdia200v2/worksheet2.html).
 3. Note that today is the last session covered by Worksheet 1, which is due by Thursday, February 1st at 10am.

-*Also note that Wednesday, January 31st is the last day for paying second term fees without penalty.*

 ## M Jan 29: Images

 Before class, please: